Top 9 Places to Visit in Germany

 - Most of the taxis that are found in Germany are Mercedes.

-- Reutlingen boasts world’s narrowest street.
+- Reutlingen boasts the world’s narrowest street.
 The street is called Spreuerhofstraße.
 The road is just 31 centimeters wide at the point where it becomes narrowest.

 - Rechtsschutzversicherungsgesellschaften is the longest word that Germans use as of now.